-We receive more enquiries from architects than any other professional population; we do therefore have deep experience of the type of issues you are frequently faced with.
+We receive more enquiries from architects than any other professional population; we do therefore have deep experience of the type of sustainable development issues you are frequently faced with.
 Answers to the most common queries are set out below, however please contact us should you require clarification on any points.

 - A stainless steel mesh is fitted to the front instead of brick slivers in some cases, for example to ensure good adhesion to stonework or render.
+See photo below.

 - Bird Brick Houses’ design is protected by UK patents and European rights of design.

 - Download architect’s specification